 Resveratrol is a polyphenol, which is a unique, naturally occurring phytochemical compound found in plants.
 (You may have heard its name in reference to red wine.)
-And supplementing with resveratrol has also been shown to support memory, mood, and cognitive function.*
+And supplementing with resveratrol has also been shown to support memory, mood1, and cognitive function.*

 Specifically: "There are great studies on resveratrol and menopausal women," notes Brownlow.
-"It actually improves blood flow and some of the menopausal issues."* Proper blood flow is important for optimal brain health, as it provides brain cells with a constant supply of oxygen and glucose, which they need to function optimally.
+"It actually improves blood flow and some of the menopausal issues."* Proper blood flow is important for optimal brain health, as it provides brain cells with a constant supply of oxygen and glucose2, which they need to function optimally.

-In a 2017 Nutrients study of postmenopausal women, taking 150 milligrams of resveratrol daily was found to increase cerebrovascular responsiveness (CVR)—or the blood vessels' crucial ability to dilate in order to match blood flow to tissue demand—by 17%.* And another yearlong study published by Nutrients in 2020 found that daily resveratrol supplementation significantly improved overall cognitive performance in women ages 45 to 85.* "So there are great studies showing that resveratrol actually does benefit middle-aged women," Brownlow adds.
+In a 2017 Nutrients study of postmenopausal women, taking 150 milligrams of resveratrol daily was found to increase cerebrovascular responsiveness1 (CVR)—or the blood vessels' crucial ability to dilate in order to match blood flow to tissue demand—by 17%.* And another yearlong study published by Nutrients in 2020 found that daily resveratrol supplementation significantly improved overall cognitive performance3 in women ages 45 to 85.* "So there are great studies showing that resveratrol actually does benefit middle-aged women," Brownlow adds.

 What's more, that recent 2020 clinical trial used the same form and dose of resveratrol as mbg's brain health supplement brain guard+ (150 milligrams of fermentation-derived resveratrol known as Veri-Te™).